If you have a mold problem, you’re probably asking yourself two questions:

-We are going to tell you something right away about mold inspections and mold testing that is going to make 99% of all other mold companies and mold inspectors squirm.
-We know of no other mold company that will reveal this but we have been doing so for years because it is our mission to get good factual information about mold out there to combat all the misinformation and fiction that dominates our industry.
+We are going to tell you something right away about mold inspections and mold testing that is going to make almost every other mold company and mold inspector squirm.
+Most other mold companies will not reveal the following, but we have been doing so for years because it is our mission to get good factual information about mold out there to combat all the misinformation and fiction that dominates our industry.
+Ready?

-Once you see visible mold, testing is usually unnecessary and a waste of money.
+If you see mold, testing is usually unnecessary and a waste of money.

-Why is it so relevant that testing is unnecessary if you already see mold?
-Because it will save most consumers lots of money!
-In other words, many consumers who call us (and presumably other mold companies) already see visible mold and think they therefore need to get it tested to determine what type of mold it is, whether its toxic, and other characteristics.
+Many consumers who call us (and presumably other mold companies) already see visible mold and think they therefore need to get it tested to determine what type of mold it is, whether it’s toxic, and other characteristics.

-Do you think most companies who inspect for mold care to reveal this when they have an easy $250-$1000 mold inspection on the table from a worried customer who is misinformed?
+Do you think most companies who inspect for mold care to reveal that testing is often unnecessary when they have an easy $350-$1000 mold inspection on the table from a worried customer who is misinformed?
 Obviously not.
-Of course, there are some companies and individuals who are truthful and we commend them but they are sadly few and far between and drowned out by the others.
+Of course, there are some companies and individuals who are truthful, and we commend them, but they are sadly few and far between and drowned out by the others.

 Why is a mold inspection almost always unnecessary if there is visible mold?

-Don’t you need to know, for example, what kind of mold it is so you can determine whether its toxic?
-In fact, in most cases, the surprising answer here is “no.” For starters, so called “Black Mold” is a term that is badly misused and misunderstood as we already discussed in our other industry shakeup article on toxic black mold.
+Don’t you need to know what kind of mold it is so you can determine whether its toxic?
+No. For starters, so called “Black Mold” is a term that is badly misused and misunderstood as we already discussed in our other industry shakeup article on toxic black mold.

-Secondly, once you already see visible mold, knowing what type it is, for example, is usually irrelevant because at this point, you or a Mold Professional (like Moldman!) simply need to get rid of the mold following proper Mold Remediation and Mold Removal Principles.
+Secondly, once you already see obvious, visible mold, knowing what type it is is usually irrelevant because at this point, you or a mold professional simply need to get rid of the mold following proper Mold Remediation and Mold Removal Principles.